TerriaJS/TerriaMap/README.md

 * Other contents are also served dynamically based on website domain names.

 ## Design
 * The Magda gateway will proxy the Terria Map server.
-The gateway's csp (content security policy) must list all tenants' domain names.
-See [this json file](magda/gateway/config/terria-map-csp.json) for example.
 * A customised website configuration data can be created, deleted, retrieved, patched or updated via the website's admin portal.
 * All Terria Map website domain names will resolve to the Magda gateway external IP address.
 * The Terria Map server is behind the Magda gateway.